YanniTheDev/ScratchDiscordRichPresence/README.md

 **Unzip** the folder that you have just downloaded.
 Double-click into the **unzipped** folder and you should be met with another folder named **ScratchDiscordRichPresence-main**.

 Nice you have downloaded the repository!

+Now you will have to access the extensions page of your browser.
+Once you are in there, **turn on developer mode**.
+There should be a toggle somewhere near the top.
+In the screenshot below, I am on the Opera GX browser.